 Recovery from aphasia is influenced by lesion location and type of aphasia.
 As an example, large lesions in the left hemisphere with global aphasia have a much poorer recovery than small, subcortical lesions with anomia.

 The prognosis for aphasia recovery depends in large part upon the underlying etiology.
 This has been best studied in cerebrovascular disease.
 Most patients with post-stroke aphasia improve to some extent [1-4,14,15].
 Most improvement occurs within the first few months and plateaus after one year.
 The severity of the initial aphasia strongly correlates with the long-term deficit; those with milder degrees of aphasia at onset are the most likely to recover completely [16-18].
-Nonetheless, patients with significant aphasia may benefit from intensive treatment regimens even after the period of spontaneous recovery [19,20].
+In one study of post-stroke aphasia, baseline phonology was the linguistic component that was most predictive of recovery at one year; other factors associated with good one year outcomes were younger age, higher Barthel Index, higher educational level and hemorrhagic (as opposed to ischemic) stroke .
+Patients with significant aphasia may benefit from intensive treatment regimens even after the period of spontaneous recovery [20,21].
 Smaller studies in patients with aphasia resulting from traumatic brain injury indicate that the clinical course is similar to post-stroke aphasia .

 - Inatomi Y, Yonehara T, Omiya S, et al. Aphasia during the acute phase in ischemic stroke.
 Cerebrovasc Dis 2008; 25:316.

 - Berthier ML.
 Poststroke aphasia : epidemiology, pathophysiology and treatment.
 Drugs Aging 2005; 22:163.